What I've Learned From Failure

 Dr. Seligman’s theory is all about how people explain things to themselves.
 We all do this, it’s part of the whole sentience thing we have going on.
 Something happens, and we make up a little theory about why it happened.
 I look at my friend Joey while I’m talking and smile, and Joey decides it’s because I like him, or because I want something from him, or maybe Joey decides it’s because a Dark Horse Americano tastes so damn good.
 Whether we are aware of it or not, we’re making up these explanations for events that concern us all the time.

 Dr. Seligman has two claims.
 The first is that we have patterns for our explanations, and that by testing our explanations, he can come up with a prediction for our behaviour.
 He gives us a test, he computes a number with the result, and he calls the resulting scalar “optimism,” and he claims that people with high optimism are more successful and happier and whatever else that is nice than people with low optimism.
-And he thinks he has the numbers to prove it.
+And he thinks he has the numbers to confirm his claim.

 In his book, he explains that when we make up an explanation for things, we have three fairly binary properties or axes of each explanation.
 First, we decide something is personal or impersonal.
 For example, when I was registering for the first RubyFringe, someone I respect very much walked up to me and introduced himself, then told me that he didn’t like the andand gem I wrote.